Bijvard

-Bijvard (بيجورد, also Romanized as Bījvard; also known as Bījvar, Bijwar, Bīzhvard, and Borjak) is a village in Kuhpayeh Rural District Rural District, in the Central District of Bardaskan County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 455, in 144 families.
-Bijvard in the region of Razavi Khorasan is located in Iran - some 372 mi (or 598 km) East of Tehran, the country's capital.
+Bijvard (بيجورد) (Note: Also romanized as Bījvard; also known as Bījvar, Bijwar, Bīzhvard, and Borjak) is a village in Kuhpayeh Rural District of the Central District in Bardaskan County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 455 in 144 households.
+The following census in 2011 counted 380 people in 142 households.
+The 2016 census measured the population of the village as 446 people in 174 households.